kevinstadler/espairstation/README.md

 SD shield MISO | D6 | D3 | free
 SD shield MOSI | D7 | D4 | SD shield CS (/`Serial1` HW TX for debug msg)
 PMS #2 RX (SW) | D8 | GND |

-## PMS7003 libraries

-PMSSerial (`PMSerial.h`) takes a Serial object for HW and has SoftwareSerial 'built-in', is always in pass has an OLED example sketch and is also nicely blocking.

-PMS Library (`PMS.h`) takes a Serial object as argument and has methods for turning on/off passive mode but does not block...